dominicf74/Buckeye_FinTech/README.md

 ## Our Projects

-At Buckeye FinTech, we provide a multitude of opportunities to learn about the expanding financial-technology space through collaborative projects that involve concepts from low-level programming to high level financial planning and analysis.
+At Buckeye FinTech, we provide a multitude of opportunities to learn about the expanding financial-technology space through collaborative projects that involve concepts from low-level programming to high-level financial planning and analysis.

 ## Buckeye Coin